Beauly Priory

 Historic landscape

 The priory and its grounds preserve a diverse range of burial monuments, from impressive tombs of the 1400s to headstones of townspeople from the past 200 years.
-The grounds also feature several mature trees, including an ancient elm.
+The grounds also feature several mature trees.

 Funerary monuments